 - Do you have enough in your emergency fund?

-- How do you plan to take care of your kids college education?
+- How do you plan to take care of your kids’ college educations?

-- When is the last time you checked your beneficiaries?
+- When was the last time you checked your beneficiaries?

-Your advisor needs to know if it makes sense for you to invest or first take care of any pressing needs.
+Your advisor needs to know if it makes sense for you to invest, or if you should first take care of any pressing needs.